02Pào Cài Mū Shuǐ

 Based on its meaning, it can probably be translated into English as follows:

 I started this batch 08.
 2023 in Berlin.
-This year (2025) when I was back in Changsha, China, my hometown, I got a 20 years old batch from a friend of my grandma and added it to mine batch.
+When I was back in Changsha, China, my hometown in 2025, I got a 20 years old batch from a friend of my grandma and added it to mine batch.

 Terminolodgy